 Look Out for the Caravan and Helicopters

-The caravan usually comes thorugh 30-45 minutes prior to the riders.
-All the caravan is a parade of sponors of the Tour de France in which many throw pelt you with treats from their floats or cars, so be on the lookout for flying objects or you will get hit in the face (trust me!).
+The caravan usually comes through 30-45 minutes before the riders.
+All the caravan is a parade of sponsors of the Tour de France in which many throw pelt you with treats from their floats or cars, so be on the lookout for flying objects, or you will get hit in the face (trust me!).
 The goodies include candies, keychains and other souvenir trinkets from the race.
 Some are extremely sought after (like the cycle caps) so make sure you keep your eyes open for those.

 Don't Get in the Way

-If you ever in France during the Tour, I highly recommend trying to go witness this annual event in person it is pretty spectacular.
+If you ever in France during the Tour, I highly recommend trying to witness this annual event in person – it is pretty spectacular.